OpenTreeOfLife/germinator/deploy/README.md

     ./push.sh -c {configfile} phylesystem-api

-In order for the API to be able to write studies, and not just read them, this command requires OPENTREE_GH_IDENTITY, as set in the configuration file, to point to the file containing the ssh private key for github access.
+For the API push studies, this service requires OPENTREE_GH_IDENTITY, (set in the configuration file), to point to the file containing the ssh private key for github access.

 How to push a neo4j database
 -------------------------------